jongseo-park/DALI_prepare/README.md

 Be sure that the mounted directory in the docker container have to set in the `/home/dali/` directory that is a essential way to avoid permission problem.

+In addition, the `-u dali` option is also required to aviod permission problem.

 <br/>

 ### **4. Run the script**